Highlights of 4th Grade:

 Fourth Grade Language Arts

-A comprehensive study of writing, editing, spelling and grammar skills is undertaken, as well as learning various styles of writing including essays, friendly letters to pen pals, persuasive, narrative, persuasive and creative writing, including poetry.
+A comprehensive study of writing, editing, spelling vocabulary, and grammar skills is undertaken, as well as learning various styles of writing including essays, persuasive, narrative, and creative writing, including poetry.
 To enhance our understanding of California History, we read several historical fiction novels including, Pasquala, a story of a Native California Indian; Patty Reed’s Doll, the story of the Donner Party; and By the Great Horn Spoon, a story about the California Gold Rush.

 The emphasis is on human body, earth materials and electricity.
 Students do reports and presentations on insects, mammals and minerals.

 We study California history from the early Native California tribes to the Mission period, to westward expansion, the Gold Rush period and the transcontinental railroad.
-Several field trips with an emphasis on California history are planned including a trip to Sacramento to visit Sutter’s Fort and the California Railroad Museum.
+With the assistance of the local community center, the fourth graders make a ceramic mission model that is later displayed at Mission San Francisco de Solano, in Sonoma.
+Several field trips with an emphasis on California history are planned including a trip to Sacramento to visit Sutter’s Fort.

-Our focus is the Beatitudes and Ten Commandments, learning correct Bible notation, parts of the Mass, and seasons of the Church calendar.
+Our focus is on the Old and the New Testaments, the Ten Commandments, learning correct Bible notation, parts of the Mass, and seasons of the Church calendar.
 In the spring, we study Family Life using a series that encourages students to continue to be responsible, positive members of their family and community.